rebeclem/aphids/aphid_virus.md

 * Do aphids and ants collected in a single collecting event share viruses?
 * Do all aphids or all ants share viruses?
 * Are any of the viruses we recover related to plants?
+* Are there more plant viruses in ants or aphids?
 * Characterizing them
 * Can any of them be used as possible biocontrol?